storyfeet/bob_cards_elm/rules.md

 <img src="{{$0}}/rules/movement_sailing.svg" style="float:left;margin:0px 20px 60px 0px">**Sailing Movement**

 * Must move either from or onto water or river.
-* Moving onto a mountain costs 2 Spaces.
+* Moving onto a mountain costs 2 Movement.
 * Tiles with railway cost 1 Movement.
+* May be combined with *Normal Movement* to move (from water/river) onto a Mountain.

-You may play multiple movement Jobs in the same turn and combine movement types in the same turn. *(Though as always, only play 1 Job per card)*
+You may play multiple movement Jobs in the same *action* and combine movement types. *(Though as always, only play 1 Job per card)*

-You may use any movement type to try to move onto unrevealed land.
+You may use any movement type to try to move onto face down tiles revealing them as you move.

-If that turns out not enough, you may play another Job for the required movement, or not move there.
-Either way you score the VP for revealing it.
+If your movement does not match the tile, or is not enough to move onto it, you may play another Job to reach the required movement as part of the same action.
+Or you may choose not move there.
+Either way you score any VP for revealing it.

-You do not have to move onto revealed land, however the attempt cost is 1 Distance (Any movement type).
+You do not have to move onto a tile after revealing it, however that reveal still costs one movement (of any type).
 You may still use remaining movement to try another direction.

-If you step onto a tile which is not yet revealed, reveal it.
-(See *Revealing Tiles*).
-If you step onto a space without a tile, add a tile, and then reveal it.

 Attacking and Defending
 --------